freeboson/XKPasswd.jl/README.md

 ```

 In the last example, the `spin_the_wheel` method is used.
 It will cycle through
-random passwords of the specified format until hit <kbd>Enter</kbd>.
-(It reads
+random passwords of the specified format until you hit <kbd>Enter</kbd>.
+(It
-from `STDIN` so you should probably only do it from REPL or CLI.)
+reads from file descriptor zero and issues VT100 commands so you should probably
+only do it from REPL or CLI.)